microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 Every input event interface provides a [`BaseInputEventData`](xref:Microsoft.MixedReality.Toolkit.Input.BaseInputEventData) data object as a parameter to each function on the interface.
 This event data object extends from Unity's own [`AbstractEventData`](https://docs.unity3d.com/2019.1/Documentation/ScriptReference/EventSystems.AbstractEventData.html).

-In order to stop an input event from propagating through it's execution [as outlined](#input-events-in-action), a component can call [`AbstractEventData.Use()`](https://docs.unity3d.com/2019.1/Documentation/ScriptReference/EventSystems.AbstractEventData.Use.html) to mark the event as used.
+In order to stop an input event from propagating through its execution [as outlined](#input-events-in-action), a component can call [`AbstractEventData.Use()`](https://docs.unity3d.com/2019.1/Documentation/ScriptReference/EventSystems.AbstractEventData.Use.html) to mark the event as used.
 This will stop any other GameObjects from receiving the current input event, with the exception of global input handlers.

 > [!NOTE]
 > A component that calls the `Use()` method will stop other GameObjects from receiving it.
 However, other components on the current GameObject will still receive the input event and fire any related interface functions.